sparkfun/SparkFun_Portability_Shield/docs/hardware_overview.md

 ---

 ## OLED
-The 1.3" OLED is a small, monochrome, blue on black display with a 128 x 64 dot matrix panel and an 7-bit unshifted I<sup>2</sup>C address of 0x3D.
+The 1.3" OLED is a small, monochrome, blue on black display with a 128 x 64 dot matrix panel and a 7-bit unshifted I<sup>2</sup>C address of 0x3D.
 To change the I<sup>2</sup>C address to 0x3C, cut the D/C jumper on the back of the board.
 For more information, refer to the [datasheet](https://cdn.sparkfun.com/assets/learn_tutorials/3/0/8/SSD1306.pdf).

 <figure markdown>
 [![1.3" OLED Screen](assets/img/27510-Portability-Shield_OLED.jpg){ width="75%" }](assets/img/27510-Portability-Shield_OLED.jpg "Click to enlarge")